-- Click into the transaction detail view and select Split this deposit.
+- Click into the transaction detail view and select Split transaction.

 Split the transaction into 2 parts: $100 and -$3 (notice there is a negative next to the $3 amount - this is to ensure that the total equals $97).

 To make the $3 fee negative in Wave, select Discounts and Fees from the category dropdown, and select the appropriate account.
 The transaction will automatically be marked as negative.
 If you don't have an account created under the "Payment Processing Fee" section of your Chart of Accounts, you can create a new account.
 Here, we're calling it Processing Fees.